olebole/irafdoc/doc/nproto.objmasks.rst

   <p>
   2. In the first example there was no input mask.
 The next example creates a new object mask using the first object mask as an input
-  <tt>"bad pixel mask"</tt>.
+  <span style="font-family: monospace;">"bad pixel mask"</span>.
 While this is not the usual usage of the bad pixel
   mask it does illustrate an interesting option.
 Note that the mask values in the input mask are mapped to an output value of 1 in the
-  <tt>"colors"</tt> output.
+  <span style="font-family: monospace;">"colors"</span> output.
 In this example the output is forced to be a pl
   file by using the explicit extension.
   </p>
   <pre>